riley-hendrickson/time-tracker/README.md

 ### Start logging time
 `time-tracker start <task-name>`

-    - Starts a new task with the given name and begins tracking elapsed time on this task `time-tracker start <task-name> <category-name>`
+- Starts a new task with the given name and begins tracking elapsed time on this task

+`time-tracker start <task-name> <category-name>`

 - Starts a new task with the given name and category and begins tracking elapsed time on this task

-Notes:
+#### Note:
 - Tasks are identified by task name, so attempting to start a new task with the same name as another will cause the existing task with the given name to be started once more, and no new task created.
 - Starting a new task automatically stops any tasks currently in progress, so only one task is being worked on and tracked at a time.